dtm2451/dittoSeq/README.md

 devtools::install_github("dtm2451/dittoSeq@v0.3")

 # For even older versions
-# (Note: These are nolonger maintained, and only offered for compatibility with old code.):
+# (Note: These are no longer maintained, and only offered for compatibility with old code.):
 #   Old 'DB' plotter version
 # devtools::install_github("dtm2451/dittoSeq@v0.2")
 #   Old 'DB' plotter version plus some early 'ditto' plotters